 Given in memory of Mrs. Rebecca Watson, assistant professor of business from 1978-84, by the Accounting Club and accounting faculty.
 Mrs. Watson was greatly admired and respected for her skills as a teacher and adviser and for her contributions to the campus community.
 She possessed a generous and deeply caring nature, which she freely shared with those who came to her for advice and counsel.
 She set her goals high and had the ability to strive for and achieve them.
 The recipient of this award is a student who exemplifies many of the qualities admired in Mrs. Watson.

 Established by Dr. Ann R. Hill in memory of her husband Dr. Robert L. Hill, who served the College as chair of the Department of Economics.
 This award is presented annually to a senior economics major who has demonstrated outstanding academic achievement and has exhibited involvement and commitment to campus and/or community life.

 - Andrew Cerulli

 Presented to a student in his or her final semester in the MBA program, who has demonstrated outstanding leadership during the completion of the program and at his or her place of employment while maintaining a grade point average of 3.5 or above.

 - Miranda Melton

-Established by the School of Business and Economics faculty in memory of John Hayden, who exhibited exemplary service to both the school and its students during his tenure at Lynchburg College.
+Established by the School of Business and Economics faculty in memory of John Hayden, who exhibited exemplary service to both the school and its students during his tenure at University of Lynchburg.
 The award is presented to a senior majoring in any business discipline, who has demonstrated an active commitment to serve his fellow students, the School of Business and Economics, the College, and the community at large.